FalseID/nfc-simulator/README.md

 # nfc-simulator
 Simulator for various network function computation scenarios, made in conjunction with my thesis related to network function computation.
-Project is in very early stages.
+Project is in early stages.

 Current features include:
 Basic JavaFX UI.
 Graph viewing, drawing and editing.
 Graph saving and loading to and from xml files.
+Network function computation and feedback.

 How to Use:
 To create a graph, click "Editing mode" to enter graph editing mode.
 Left-click will create a vertex, right-click will open a context-menu with additional options.
 Edges can be made with a simple click and drag method on vertices or by selecting "Picking mode"